freqtrade/freqtrade/docs/hyperopt.md

-The `--eps`/`--enable-position-stacking` argument allows emulation of buying the same pair multiple times, while `--dmmp`/`--disable-max-market-positions` disables applying `max_open_trades` during Hyperopt/Backtesting (which is same as setting `max_open_trades` to a very high number).
+The `--eps`/`--enable-position-stacking` argument allows emulation of buying the same pair multiple times, while `--dmmp`/`--disable-max-market-positions` disables applying `max_open_trades` during Hyperopt/Backtesting (which is equal to setting `max_open_trades` to a very high number).

 !!!
 Note